Touhou Project: Reception and legacy

+In popular culture

 Internet memes

-A major Internet meme based on Touhou is "Yukkuri shite itte ne!!!" (ゆっくりしていってね!!!), which centers around the disembodied, deformed heads of Touhou characters, often referred to as "yukkuris".
-This meme originated from a disfigured attempt to draw the main characters Reimu and Marisa with Shift JIS art.
+A major internet meme based on the Touhou Project is "Yukkuri shite itte ne!!!" (ゆっくりしていってね!!!), which centers around the disembodied, deformed heads of Touhou Project characters, often referred to as "yukkuris".
+This meme originated from a crude attempt to draw the main characters Reimu and Marisa with Shift JIS art in late 2007.
 Yukkuris became so popular that the phrase "Yukkuri shite itte ne!!!" won bronze for 2008's "Net Slang of the Year" in Japan.
-Yukkuris also appear in Internet advertisements, the anime Natsu no Arashi! and Pani Poni Dash!, and most notably, the front page of 2channel, one of the most visited Japanese websites.
+Yukkuris also appear in Internet advertisements, the anime Natsu no Arashi! and Pani Poni, and most notably, the front page of 2channel, one of the most visited Japanese websites.
+The yukkuris are often given voices by the text-to-speech synthesizer SofTalk, and it has become popular in Japan to use yukkuris to stand-in and narrate online videos to the point that they became known as a genre called Yukkuri videos (ゆっくり動画).

+Another meme popular on the internet is "Fumofumo" (ふもふも), referring to a line of plush dolls of characters from the Touhou Project, which are designed by the Japanese illustrator Neji and manufactured by the Japanese merchandise company Gift.
+The plush series features emotionless face, scornful eyes and is about two heads tall.
+After becoming popular, the dolls always cause panic buying.